 A central reason for the wide variation in care levels appears to be economic.
 Medicare, the largest source of industry revenue, pays $155 per day for hospice services.
 The more of that amount spent on patient care, the lower the profits for the hospice facility.

-The main concern for the consumer is a lack of reliable information available to choose a hospice care provider.
 The federal government publishes consumer information regarding hospitals, nursing facilities and home health care agencies, but not hospice care providers.
 In 2010, Congress required that the government publish hospice quality data in an effort to rectify the lack of information.
 However, Medicare does not expect that information to be available until 2017.

-In addition, hospice information often goes unpublished at the state level.
 When it is made available, the information can be difficult to find and even more difficult to comprehend.
 Further compounding the difficulties created by lack of funding, government inspections of hospice facilities typically take place once every six years.